bjaan/openvpn-netns/README.md

 When your ISP is actively blocking certain websites, one can use a VPN to circumvent the blockage.
 With this script, it is still possible to use the local network and a direct internet connection through the ISP, and still use the VPN connection to tunnel to blocked websites.

 Once the **openvpn-netns** script is installed, and the OpenVPN service is started, it will:
-1. open a VPN connection tunneled through the virtual _tun0_ network adapter, which  has a local IP-address in a different IP-range as the LAN, where all Internet is routed through now.
-This is happening in a default installation already.
+1. open a VPN connection tunneled through the virtual _tun0_ network adapter, which  has a local IP-address in a different IP-range as the LAN, where all Internet bound traffic is routed through now.
+This is happening in a default OpenVPN installation already.
 2. set-up a Linux network namespace called _vpn_
-3. move the _tun0_ network adapter into the _vpn_ namespace
+3. move the _tun0_ network adapter into the _vpn_ network namespace
-4. configure DSN servers for the network namespace
+4. configure DSN servers for the _vpn_ network namespace
-5. create a virtual network adapter _macvlan0_ ([MACVLAN in Bridge mode](https://developers.redhat.com/blog/2018/10/22/introduction-to-linux-interfaces-for-virtual-networking#macvlan)) between the pythical LAN _eth0_ network adapter and the apps and services that need to access the Internet through the VPN tunnel
+5. optionally, create a virtual network adapter _macvlan0_ ([MACVLAN in Bridge mode](https://developers.redhat.com/blog/2018/10/22/introduction-to-linux-interfaces-for-virtual-networking#macvlan)) between the pythical LAN _eth0_ network adapter and the apps and services that need to access the Internet through the VPN tunnel.
+It is will have a seperate IP-address which is accessible on the local network (Note: `ping` will not work on this IP-address, it will only have the exposed ports open).

 When the OpenVPN service is stopped, the script will:
 1. close the active VPN connection and remove the _tun0_ network adapter